 How Audrey Grows

-We paired Audrey with Dr. Sheila Robinson, one of our Graph Guide data viz experts.
-We assessed some initial examples of Audrey’s work and looked at her hopes and wishes (she is learning R as a part of her Graph Guide program) and plotted out a set of 50 graph-building tutorials (in Excel and R) that Audrey would need to finish in a year.
+We paired Audrey with Dr. Sheila Robinson, one of The Evergreen Data Certification Program data viz experts.
+We assessed some initial examples of Audrey’s work and looked at her hopes and wishes (she is learning R as a part of her Evergreen Data Certification Program) and plotted out a set of 50 graph-building tutorials (in Excel and R) that Audrey would need to finish in a year.

 Every week or so, Audrey and Sheila check in about Audrey’s growth and her latest graph-making.
 They talk about datasets she needs to graph and the chart types that can do it the most justice.
 Sheila verifies each of Audrey’s finished graphs, ticking upward to 50 by next April.